sabarish98/sabarish98/README.md

 -->
 ## I am a Software Engineer, predominantly working in Ruby on Rails, .NET and occasionally in EmberJS

-- 🌱 I’m currently learning Javascript, improving my Ruby skills
+- 🌱 I’m currently figuring out and tinkering with LLMs and building agents.
 - 👯 I’m looking to collaborate with others and work on open-source projects as well
 - ⚡ Fun fact about me: I love dogs ~ I am big fan/binge watcher of series and sitcoms :p